theotds/About_me/README.md

 I started with making sites for a year in html and css (after 3 years of pause i restarted learning making sites, more difficult and now i started to learn JavaScript).
 My first programming language i learned was C++ for 3 years (but just basics of programming and about class/objective programming).
-Now i paused programming in C++, cause of my studies where we are learning to write in C what i enjoy too.
-At the first semester we had Python, and as you will see i have made my first bigger project in python in which i fell in love too.
+Now on my studies we are learning to write in C and C++ At the first semester we had Python, and as you will see i have made my first bigger project in python in which i fell in love too.

-So shortly i will focus a lot in making sites in html/css/JS and programming in C/Python
+So shortly i will focus a lot in making sites in html/css/JS and programming in C/C++/Python

 And that's all about me.
 Feel free to give some feedback, if you would have some better solution, or improvements to my codes.